foc-fun/foc-docs/docs/getting-started/install.md

 docker compose -f docker-compose-devnet.yml up
 ```

-You should see the foc-engine starting up and connecting to a local Starknet devnet.
+You should see the foc-engine build the docker components.
+Then start up a local devnet, deploy and connect each of the foc-engine modules, and then continue to run in that terminal.

 ## Troubleshooting